Pylons/pyramid_cookbook/docs/deployment/gunicorn.rst

 command line arguments given to gunicorn take precedence over the settings established within the INI file.

-For all of this to work, the Python interpreter used by quicken also needs to be able to load your application.
+For all of this to work, the Python interpreter used by gunicorn also needs to be able to load your application.
 In other words, gunicorn and your application need to be installed and used inside the same ``virtualenv``.